-We have invested in a maths team - it consists of four members of staff: Headteacher, Assistant Head (experienced in Key Stage 1 and 2), UPS teacher (experienced in Year 2 and Key Stage 2) and UPS teacher (experienced in Early Years and Year 1).
+We have invested in a maths team - it consists of four members of staff: Headteacher, UPS teacher (experienced in Year 2 and Key Stage 2), UPS teacher (experienced in Year 1, Year 2 and specialist provision) and an ECT who is shadowing elements of the maths team's work for professional development.
 This allows for maths to be driven forward at all times - even when it is not a priority on the School Improvement Plan.
 A member of the team attends termly maths cluster meetings to ensure we remain up to date on new initiatives and that we can involve ourselves in professional dialogue with other schools.
 The team also accesses external training as appropriate.